Beach Red: Production

 Beach Red was filmed on location in the Philippines using troops of the Philippine Armed Forces.
 The sequence of the Japanese dressed in Marine uniforms was inspired by Bowman's book, which mentions Japanese wearing American helmets to infiltrate American lines.
 There were no incidents in the Pacific where large numbers of Japanese donned American uniforms and attempted to infiltrate a beachhead.
 The action, though, is similar in some ways to a large-scale Japanese counterattack and banzai charge conducted on July 7, 1944, on Saipan, which was defeated by U.S. Army troops with heavy losses.

-When seeking assistance from the U.S. Marine Corps, Cornel Wilde was told that due to the commitments of the Vietnam War, all the Corps could provide the film was color stock footage taken during the Pacific War.
+When seeking assistance from the U.S. Marine Corps, Wilde was told that due to the commitments of the Vietnam War, all the Corps could provide the film was color stock footage taken during the Pacific War.
 The film provided had deteriorated, so Wilde had to spend a considerable part of the film's budget to restore the film to an acceptable quality in order to blend into the film.
 The Marine Corps was grateful that their historical film had been restored at no cost to them.

 The film's title sequence incorporates various paintings that suddenly segue into the preparations for the landing.

 Soundtrack

 The film's single musical theme is by Col. Antonino Buenaventura, a National Artist of the Philippines in Music.
 It appears in the title sequence, sung in a folk song manner by Jean Wallace – Wilde's wife – and appears in various other orchestrations throughout the film.
-Wallace also appears in flashback photos as soldier's wife Julie MacDonald.
+Wallace also appears in flashback photos as Wilde's character's wife, Julie MacDonald.

 Reception

-Howard Thompson of The New York Times praised the film as "an admirable war movie that says a bit and suggests even more, thanks to Cornel Wilde".
-Variety wrote that "[i]n contrast to many professedly anti-war films, Beach Red [sic] is indisputably sincere in its war is hell message".
+Howard Thompson of The New York Times praised the film as "an admirable war movie that says a bit and suggests even more, thanks to Cornel Wilde."
+Variety wrote that "[i]n contrast to many professedly anti-war films, Beach Red [sic] is indisputably sincere in its war is hell message."
 In a capsule review published many years after the film debuted, Time Out London wrote, "Wilde's neglected WWII movie is an allegory about the futility and the carnage of Vietnam. ...
 The movie is massively and harrowingly brutal, almost like a horror movie, with severed limbs washing up on the beach.
 Although Wilde deals exclusively in pacifist clichés, the film has a genuine primitive power; in fact, it's the equal of anything made by Fuller."